-The village of Herrings shall hold a public hearing to present and discuss the Plan on $\frac{6:30 \text{ p.m.
-July }10\text{th at the Village Municipal Offices}}{\text{Village Municipal Offices}}$
+The village of Herrings held a public hearing to present and discuss the Plan on July 10 at 6:30 p.m. at the Village Municipal Offices.

 (N) ANY OTHER MATTER DESIRABLE OR NECESSARY TO CARRY OUT THE DISSOLUTION.

 Upon dissolution, three special purpose districts should be formed.
 Although, the village may choose to authorize the town to form the districts prior to dissolution.
 The districts are as follows: